 We believe AI-enabled oncology pathways can transform cancer care and are enthusiastic to team up with a leading pharma company who shares our ambitions.”

-Data collection on the number of actionable nodules found, lung cancer diagnoses, and the stage of disease at diagnosis will be crucial to determine the success of the project.
 The Steering Committee will gather, review and publish aggregated data periodically, to assess the impact of the software and act on initial learnings.

 AstraZeneca is a global, science-led biopharmaceutical company that focuses on the discovery, development and commercialisation of prescription medicines.
-The partnership with Aidence is testament to AstraZeneca’s ongoing commitment to supporting healthcare systems globally in achieving better outcomes for people with lung cancer, including as a founding partner of the Lung Ambition Alliance.
+The partnership with Aidence is a testament to AstraZeneca’s ongoing commitment to supporting healthcare systems globally in achieving better outcomes for people with lung cancer, including as a founding partner of the Lung Ambition Alliance.